Last Updated on May 20, 2022

 As our developers needed time to identify if it’s a bug or implementation problem from the users’ side.
 This made the support team’s job difficult and they were not able to keep the first response time to the minimum.

 After observing for a few days, we decided to sort it out and brainstorm with our team to come up with a solution.

-How did we reduce the customer service response time?
+How did we reduce customer service response time?

-The first step was to acknowledge customer query by the support team as soon as the query is received.
+The first step was to acknowledge the customer queries by the support team as soon as the query is received.
 Then we dedicated two hours each day

 There might be a question in your head – Why we didn’t give the first response to the customer at the initial phase?